-For more than a century, optometry’s preeminent assembly of leaders and decision-makers has led the advancement of our profession.
-Join us as the House of Delegates discusses the latest developments in optometry and essential governance updates, news from the AOA Board of Trustees and the presentation of awards.
-All members are invited to attend sessions, including the election and installation of the AOA Board of Trustees.
-Hear the latest in advocacy news and accomplishments, and glimpse the future of optometry from our AOA leaders.
+For more than a century, optometry’s preeminent assembly of leaders and decision makers has led the advancement of our profession.
+Join us as the House of Delegates discusses the latest in optometry and essential governance updates, the most up-to-date news from the AOA Board of Trustees and the presentation of awards.
+All members are invited to attend each session, including the election and installation of the AOA Board of Trustees.
+Hear the latest in advocacy news and accomplishments and get a glimpse at the future of optometry from your AOA leaders.

 Resolutions submitted to the House of Delegates: